What is this site about?

 DHCP and IPv6

-For IPv6 networks DHCP is no longer necessary or needed; instead it is recommended to use the ICMPv6 protocol.
-Clients ask the network for configuration information, known as Router Discovery, and IPv6 routers will answer with a Router Advertisement packet that contains the appropriate settings.
+For simple use of IPv6 in networks, DHCPv6 is no longer necessary for automatic address assignment; instead it is easier to use something like RADVD (which employs the ICMPv6 protocol).
+Of course, one might still use DHCPv6 for specific static assignments etc. Clients ask the network for configuration information, known as Router Discovery, and IPv6 routers will answer with a Router Advertisement packet that contains the appropriate settings.
 Consequently, you should normally never block ICMP traffic on IPv6 networks.